-The Shallow Ford Foundation maximizes the possibilities with philanthropists in reaching their charitable goals.
-We focus on transformational giving – meaning giving that meaningfully transforms situations and circumstances.
+The Shallow Ford Foundation maximizes the possibilities for philanthropists in reaching their charitable goals.
+We focus on transformational giving.
+In other words, giving that meaningfully transforms situations and circumstances toward resolving chronic issues and interests.
 We honor donor intentions, engage the community in our processes, and work alongside families and community partners with grants awarded.
-The Foundation conducts two community grant processes a year benefitting nonprofits that serve our communities.
-We also award multiple scholarships each year to deserving students, both graduating high school seniors and adults seeking a degree or credential.
-In addition, the Foundation in partnership with Yadkin County Schools operates the Shore Scholars Program for rising 11th and 12th grade students at Forbush and Starmount High Schools.

-We also work collaboratively within our community on initiatives such as the ones listed below.
+We also work collaboratively within our service area on initiatives to address interests and needs such as the ones listed below.
 The Foundation’s initiatives are born out of an identified gap in the community or in response to a time-sensitive need/issue not otherwise being addressed.
-The issues and needs we tackle have broad impact on the community.
+The issues and needs we tackle have a broad impact on the community.
 Some initiatives are short-term; others are ongoing.